 Rep. Ocasio-Cortez made a decision early in her career to run as a Democrat and has pretty much toed the party line when it comes to important issues.
 She may favor the outward aesthetics of a “socialist” (at least before she was elected), but in reality she’s a capitalist to her bones.

 It is no news to the left that she is taking part in a performative grift by a new generation of professional opportunists who are self-styled as “progressives taking over the party.”
 As part of “The Squad” (alongside Ayanna Pressley, a conservative Democrat and former Hillary Clinton surrogate), this has been a pretty successful branding exercise, but entirely false advertising.
 One example is in Rep. Ocasio-Cortez’s claim to be for the abolition of ICE while voting to provide the agency with billions of dollars in additional funding.

 Some may not remember all the way back to a year ago: January 2019.
 These were her first days in Congress and the beginning of her performance.
 One of her first votes was on 2019 House Joint Resolution #1: funding for ICE and other agencies under the Department of Homeland Security.
 For some reason, the media (including Fox News) reported that she was the “lone Democrat” voting against funding for ICE.
-This claim seems to be a fundamental misunderstanding of how congressional voting works (or an intentional deception by conflating completely separate votes for general funding of the government to prevent a shutdown).
+This claim seems to be a fundamental misunderstanding of how congressional voting works (or an intentional deception by conflating completely separate votes for temporary funding of the government to prevent a shutdown).

 Bills don’t get just one up or down vote, they often have dozens of amendments, calls for tabling, calls for continuing debate, etc. HJ Res #1 (2019) has an unambiguous public record, which shows there were 17 separate actions on the bill, including two crucial votes by Rep. Ocasio-Cortez.